hwensler/ViceCrawler/ReadMe.txt

-How to launch: Make sure the html, css, and js file are in the same folder and then open the .html file in a web browser (I use chrome)
+How to launch:
+1. Make sure the html, css, and js file are in the same folder on your machine.
+2. Click the .html file to open in your web browser (Developers confirm it works in Edge and Chrome.)

 Directions:

-Enter a full address or a location name followed by "seattle wa", otherwise it breaks

-Must have a Start and End location otherwise it breaks (I hide the final button so its impossible for the user to create a route without a start and end location)
+Always enter a full address with no commas (Example: 901 12th Ave Seattle WA 98122).

+Note: You must enter first the start location then the end location.
+The next location entered will be stop 2.
+The next, stop 3.
+And so on.

-Add as many "along the way" points as you'd like
+You may have as many points between your defined start and end as you would like.

 How it works:

-First the HTML gathers all the submitted addresses and runs them through getLatitudeLongitude() which is sending them to a geocoder api and creating arrays of lat/longs for the addressees (this is necessary since the maps api accepts lat/long coords to generate its route)
+1. The HTML gathers all the submitted addresses and runs them through getLatitudeLongitude().
+This function sends them to a geocoder api which creating arrays of latitudes and longitudes for the addressees.
+This is necessary because the googlemaps api accepts latitude and longitude coordinates to generate its the route.

-When the user hits the Create Route button it triggers the initialize() function which creates an empty map and calls createRoute()
+2. When the user hits "Create Route," it triggers initialize().
+This function creates an empty map and calls createRoute().

-createRoute() runs through the array of lat/longs and inputs them into the map, creating markers. startCoords and endCoords are the start and end points respectively and all other addresses are added as "waypoints".
+3. createRoute() runs through the array of coordinates and inputs them into the map, creating markers. startCoords and endCoords are the start and end points.
+All other addresses are added as "waypoints".
 Optimization is handled automatically.

-All other functions are just helpers to make sure people can't use the app wrong (I hide buttons I don't want them touching yet, force them to complete steps that need to be done in order, and list the addresses they gave me)
+4. All other functions are just helpers to make sure people can't use the app wrong.
+For example: Buttons that are not essential for the current step are hidden to force the user to interact with the site in the manner the developers desire.